DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/allowReordering.md

 Allows a user to reorder sortable items.

 ---
-This option allows users to reorder items only in the UI.
-You should also handle drag and drop in code.
-If users reorder items inside a single component, implement the [onReorder](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#onReorder) handler.
+This option limits row reordering to the UI and does not affect the data source.
+You should also handle the effects of the drag and drop to the data source in code.
+If users reorder rows inside a single component, implement the  [onReorder](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#onReorder) handler.

 To configure drag and drop between components, follow the instructions from the [group](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#group) topic.